They have a very busy 2019.

 The Cure have announced four live shows at the Sydney Opera House in May to mark the 30th anniversary of their classic album, ‘Disintegration’.

-The legendary post-punkers will play the 1989 album in full for the 30th anniversary at the iconic Australian arts venue, teasing that this will be the “world premiere of these performances” and suggesting that more will follow throughout the world afterwards.
+The legendary post-punkers will play the 1989 album in full at the iconic Australian arts venue, teasing that it will be the “world premiere of these performances” and suggesting that more will follow across the world afterwards.

 - Read more: The Cure: their 10 best songs